-In addition to this, there are also classroom apps which allow parents to track their child’s progress and how each app is helping their child to improve their skills such as reading and maths.
+In addition to this, there are also classroom apps which allow parents to track their child’s progress and how each app is helping their child to improve their skills such as reading and math.

 Along with tracking progress, there are apps such as those in the Google Suite (Google Docs, Google Sheets, Google Slides) which allow working documents to be shared electronically (they can all be easily brought together through Google Classroom).
 These can be shared between student and parent for their carer to read through and offer advice on when they get the chance.

 This is perfect for working parents who may not have the time to sit down and go through their child’s work with them at home but can still do this in their lunch break.